 - Is there a farm work requirement?

 Abraham’s Table Farm

-Abraham’s Table Farm is a small, sustainable farm producing organic vegetables, pasture raised soy-free eggs and chicken, and grass-fed beef.
+Abraham’s Table Farm is a small, sustainable farm producing organic vegetables, pasture-raised soy-free and organic eggs and chicken, and grass-fed beef.
 We service the Twin Cities Metro Area and Pine County with our CSA/subscription service.
 Our CSA is fully customizable each week, runs for 20 weeks and has multiple add-on options for eggs, chicken, and beef.
-We also provide both door delivery and drop-site pickup options.
+We have drop sites in Pine City, Anoka, Crystal, Edina, Falcon Heights, and South Minneapolis.
 Shares are generous and geared towards people who are serious about cooking at home.
 We value relationships and run our farm in a way that builds, strengthens, and protects bodies, families, communities and the Earth.

-Owned by Joel and Megan Barr and growing on just 20 acres, our farm is truly a small family farm.
-We farm with a team of five, who are all paid livable wages.
-We are dedicated to soil health as a basis for deeply nutritious food that can build and sustain healthy human bodies.
-We choose to sell through a small and committed CSA program because we value the long term relationships and community that it nurtures and we believe that meals cooked and shared in homes are sacred.
-Because those relationships are so vital to the ongoing success of the farm, care of the Earth, and health of our bodies, we seek to nurture our member relationships through personal interactions, consistent media content to update our members and provide regular opportunities for our community to visit and get involved on the farm.
+Our farm is a small family farm.
+We farm with a team of four, who are all paid livable wages.
+We are dedicated to soil health as a foundation for nutritious food that can build and sustain healthy human bodies.
+We choose to sell through a small and committed CSA program because we value the long-term relationships and community that it nurtures and we believe that meals cooked and shared in homes are sacred.
+Because those relationships are so vital to the ongoing success of our farm, care of the Earth, and health of our bodies, we seek to nurture our member relationships through personal interactions, consistent media content to update our members, and regular opportunities for our community to visit and get involved on the farm.

-Our farm is for people who are serious about nutrition, want to personally know their farm and farmer, and cook at home regularly.
+Our farm is for people who are serious about nutrition, want to personally know their farm and farmer, and who cook and eat at home regularly.

 Axdahl’s Garden Farm & Greenhouse